-The performances on T in Figure 6(e) and Figure 6(f) are analyzed in three measures: (i) SPEM (similar to EIM) is without fault tolerance support; (ii) SPEM is with fault tolerance support; (iii) TPSP (including the RN placement) and UniRan (including the relay node placement).
+The performances on T in Figure 6(e) and Figure 6(f) is in three measures: (i) SPEM (similar to EIM) without fault-tolerance support; (ii) SPEM with fault-tolerance support; (iii) TPSP (including the RN placement) and UniRan (including the relay node placement).
 Note that in the first two measures, we do not execute the third phase of TPSP, meaning that all of the sensors are placed in the second phase after HN placement.
 The injected failure rate is up to 40%.
 It is found that T (mean minimum) is affected under faults as N increases, as shown in both Figure 6(d) and Figure 6(e).
-Based on the results in Figure 6(e), we make an observation about what is the influence on the T when the first sensor node fails.
+Based on the results in Figure 6(e), we make an observation about the influence on T when the first sensor node fails.
 We found that T is affected by 0.23% in TPSP, by 0.51% in pSPIEL, by 0.76% in UniRan, and by 0.91% in SPEM.
 This implies that TPSP consumes lower energy consumption than other approaches in case of the first sensor node failure.

 Figure 7(a) and Figure 7(b) plot C.cost when the failure rate is up to 40%.
 We randomly remove 40% of the sensors.
 Here, k = 3.
-C.cost in pSPIEL is much lower than SPEM and UniRan, while TPSP attains a low communication cost compared to all of them in case of the fault tolerance.
-When a node fails, the network is not separated;
+C.cost in pSPIEL is much lower